The Evolution of Quantum Secure Direct Communication: On the Road to the Qinternet: Quantum Secure Direct Communication

-Figure~\ref{DL04Experiment} (a) shows the fiber-optic QSDC system designed by Hu \textit{et al}~\cite{hu2016experimental}.
+Fig.~\ref{fig:DL04Experiment} (a) shows the fiber-optic QSDC system designed by Hu \textit{et al}~\cite{hu2016experimental}.
 Their system had an operating frequency range spanning from 25 to 400 kHz and a channel spacing of 25 kHz.
 So there are 16 frequency bands and an information transmission rate of 4 kbps was achieved.
-Both the common intercept-resend attack~\cite{gisin2002quantum} and photon-number-splitting attack~\cite{huttner1995quantum} were considered in this experiment, when calculating the number of secure information bits versus the communication distance.
+Both the common intercept-resend attack of~\cite{gisin2002quantum} and photon-number-splitting attack of~\cite{huttner1995quantum} were considered in this experiment, when calculating the number of secure information bits versus the communication distance.

-Qi \textit{et al}.~\cite{qi2019implementation} described the practical QSDC of Fig. \ref{DL04Experiment} (b), including both its optical and electronic part.
+Qi \textit{et al}.~\cite{qi2019implementation} described the practical QSDC of Fig. \ref{fig:DL04Experiment} (b), including both its optical and electronic parts.
 Motivated readers are referred to~\cite{qi2019implementation} for the detailed portrayal of this practical circuit.
-The QSDC system of Fig. \ref{DL04Experiment} (b) was also concatenated with a low-density parity check coding scheme \cite{qi2019implementation} for enhancing its performance.
-This practical QSDC experiment conducted over 1.5 km fiber attained a secure communication rate of 50 bps at a quantum bit error rate of 0.6\%, and both pictures and audio were successfully transmitted by this system.
+The optical link is set up elaborately by using asymmetric Mach-Zehnder interferometers, which manage the relative phase between two pulses \cite{marand1995quantum}.
+The upper optical components of Fig. \ref{fig:DL04Experiment} (b) at Alice' station are used for the message encoding and for the `postal pigeon' returning stage of the DL04 protocol~\cite{deng2004secure}, while eavesdropping detection relying on random sampling is carried out by the other one.
+The QSDC system of Fig.~\ref{fig:DL04Experiment} (b) was also concatenated with a low-density parity check coding scheme \cite{qi2019implementation} for enhancing its performance.
+A practical QSDC experiment conducted over 1.5 km fiber attained a secure communication rate of 50 bps at a QBER of 0.6\%, and both pictures as well as audio were successfully transmitted by this system.
 Nonetheless, the rate vs. distance performance of the system requires further improvement.

 The full implementation of typical QSDC protocols \cite{long2002theoretically,deng2003two,deng2004secure,wang2005quantum,zhu2006secure,zhou2020measurement} requires block-based transmission, where a large number of quantum states have to be processed, which requires quantum memory.
 However, at the time of writing quantum memory has a rather limited coherence time.
 A compelling solution is to use an ingenious coding method to reduce the reliance on quantum memory \cite{sun2018design,sun2020toward}, which was hence termed as quantum-memory-free scheme.